GVaibhav92/URLify/README.md

 This project demonstrates production-ready patterns but is configured for local development.

+The system is fully containerized using Docker Compose and can be deployed to any cloud platform supporting container workloads (Render, AWS, GCP, Azure).

 Recommended changes for production:

 - Use secure secrets management (Vault / AWS Secrets Manager)